Nathanieljla/syncsketch-maya/README.md

 This is a fork.
 Please see https://github.com/syncsketch/syncsketch-maya for more info.

 Known Issues:

-1. Plug-in isn't auto-loading after install.
-Users have to manually load.
-Restart Maya for the plug-in to appear in the list or use the plug-in manager load the plug-in from the user's maya directory.
-E.g. for windows : documents/maya/modules/syncSketch/common/plug-ins
-2. subprocess.Popen calls are returning a exit code of 120.
-However all the modules being downloaded from the command seem to be installed.
-I.e. no harm no foul?
-3. The module defition file currently gets replaced with the last syncSketch installation vs. appending/updating existing information.
+1. The module defition file currently gets replaced with the last syncSketch installation vs. appending/updating existing information.
 If all your versions of Maya are in python3, this shouldn't be an issue.

 # Installation